yotamm/WordCounter/README.md

 ## Notes
 * Word contractions count as a word (e.g. you're is different from you are).
 * I have added unit tests for the Trie module and the Statistics Manager module.
+* Assuming you have nodeJS and npm installed (I used v12.18.3).